ondfisk/ondfisk.github.io/blog/_posts/2025-03-10-a-simplified-azure-landing-zones-alternative.markdown

 ## Complexity

 All the reference implementations above suffer from the authors' incessant need to continuously add more *stuff*.
-Each implementation is a very large and daunting code bases which means that from a beginner's perspective they are almost impossible to get a grip on - let alone understand how to extend.
+All implementations have very large and daunting code bases, which means that they are almost impossible to get a grip on - let alone understand how to extend.

 To remedy these challenges we introduce a *simplified* implementation which should allow platform teams to much more easily reason about and understand what they are trying to build.